-The midlatitude dynamics of the Southern Hemisphere (SH) exhibit two distinct so-called annular modes of variability: the Southern Annular Mode (SAM) (e.g. Kidson 1988; Hartmann and Lo 1998) and the Baroclinic Annular Mode (BAM) (Thompson and Woodworth 2014).
-The former is based on empirical orthogonal function (EOF) analysis of zonal mean zonal wind and represents north-south shifts of the jet stream, which are mainly driven by corresponding shifts in eddy momentum fluxes (e.g. Hartmann and Lo 1998; Lorenz and Hartmann 2001).
-The latter is based 38 on EOF analysis of eddy kinetic energy (EKE) and represents amplitude variations of this field, 39 which are mainly driven by corresponding variations in eddy heat fluxes (Thompson and Wood-40 worth 2014).
+The midlatitude dynamics of the Southern Hemisphere (SH) exhibit two distinct so-called annular modes of variability: the southern annular mode (SAM; e.g., Kidson 1988; Hartmann and Lo 1998) and the baroclinic annular mode (BAM; Thompson and Woodworth 2014).
+The former is based on empirical orthogonal function (EOF) analysis of zonal-mean zonal wind and represents north-south shifts of the jet stream, which are mainly driven by corresponding shifts in eddy momentum fluxes (e.g., Hartmann and Lo 1998; Lorenz and Hartmann 2001).
+The latter is based on EOF analysis of eddy kinetic energy (EKE) and represents amplitude variations of this field, which are mainly driven by corresponding variations in eddy heat fluxes (Thompson and Woodworth 2014).
 The SAM has an equivalent barotropic vertical structure and is often referred to as a barotropic mode of variability, whereas the BAM has a stronger vertical structure, as well as being directly linked to heat fluxes, and is therefore related to variability in baroclinic processes.

+Corresponding author: Lina Boljka, l.boljka@pgr.reading.ac.uk

+Thompson and Woodworth (2014) found that the SAM was essentially uncorrelated with eddy heat fluxes, the BAM was essentially uncorrelated with eddy momentum fluxes, and there was only a small (negligible) correlation between the SAM and BAM.
+These findings led to the conclusion that the eddy momentum and heat fluxes are somewhat independent; hence, there is a decoupling between baroclinic and barotropic modes of variability.
+This was a somewhat counterintuitive result as the momentum and heat fluxes (and also baroclinic and barotropic processes) are usually viewed as linked through eddy growth and decay in the Eliassen-Palm

+© Supplemental information related to this paper is available at the Journals Online website: https://doi.org/10.1175/JAS-D-17-0370.s1.

-Thompson and Woodworth (2014) found that the SAM was essentially uncorrelated with eddy 44 heat fluxes, the BAM was essentially uncorrelated with eddy momentum fluxes, and there was only a small (negligible) correlation between the SAM and BAM.
-These findings led to the conclusion that the eddy momentum and heat fluxes are somewhat independent, hence there is a decoupling between baroclinic and barotropic modes of variability.
-This was a somewhat counterintuitive result as the momentum and heat fluxes (and also baroclinic and barotropic processes) are usually viewed as linked through eddy growth and decay in the Eliassen-Palm (EP) wave activity perspective (e.g. Simmons and Hoskins 1978; Edmon et al. 1980), and both Robinson (2000) and Lorenz and Hartmann (2001) identified a baroclinic feedback associated with annular mode anomalies.
-However, it is perfectly conceivable to have barotropic variability with fixed baroclinic wave 53 sources (e.g. Vallis et al. 2004).
-In particular, different momentum fluxes can arise from the same heat fluxes, depending on the upper-tropospheric conditions, as in LC1 (equatorward wave breaking) and LC2 (poleward wave breaking) life-cycle experiments (Thorncroft et al. 1993).
-Moreover, Pfeffer (1987, 1992) argued that typical aspect ratios implied that heat fluxes mainly act to drive the residual circulation, whereas momentum fluxes mainly drive the zonal mean flow tendency, implying irrelevance of heat fluxes for the zonal mean flow.
-This argument has been formalised in a companion study (Boljka and Shepherd 2018), which, using multiscale asymptotic methods, showed that under such conditions and under synoptic temporal and spatial scale averaging, wave activity (generalised eddy kinetic energy) and the vertical component of EP flux (related to heat flux) are indeed related on timescales longer than synoptic, and that momentum fluxes do not directly affect this coupling on such timescales.
+(EP) wave activity perspective (e.g., Simmons and Hoskins 1978; Edmon et al. 1980), and both Robinson (2000) and Lorenz and Hartmann (2001) identified a baroclinic feedback associated with annular-mode anomalies.

+However, it is perfectly conceivable to have barotropic variability with fixed baroclinic wave sources (e.g., Vallis et al. 2004).
+In particular, different momentum fluxes can arise from the same heat fluxes, depending on the upper-tropospheric conditions, as in life cycle 1 (LC1; equatorward wave breaking) and life cycle 2 (LC2; poleward wave breaking) experiments (Thorncroft et al. 1993).
+Moreover, Pfeffer (1987, 1992) argued that typical aspect ratios implied that heat fluxes mainly act to drive the residual circulation, whereas momentum fluxes mainly drive the zonal-mean-flow tendency, implying irrelevance of heat fluxes for the zonal mean flow.
+This argument has been formalized in a companion study (Boljka and Shepherd 2018), which, using multiscale asymptotic methods, showed that under such conditions and under synoptic temporal- and spatial-scale averaging, wave activity (generalized eddy kinetic energy) and the vertical component of EP flux (related to heat flux) are indeed related on time scales longer than synoptic and that momentum fluxes do not directly affect this coupling on such time scales.

-Thompson and Barnes (2014) further found an oscillator model between EKE and heat flux with a timescale of 20-30 days, which was reflected in the BAM mode.
+Thompson and Barnes (2014) further found an oscillator model between EKE and heat flux with a time scale of 20-30 days, which was reflected in the BAM.
 This model has no influence from the momentum fluxes and is purely baroclinic by nature with a relationship with baroclinicity (vertical wind shear).
 A similar oscillator model was also found for the Northern Hemisphere in Ambaum and Novak (2014).
 Such an oscillating relationship is consistent with weakly nonlinear models of baroclinic instability, such as in Pedlosky (1970).